awhewell/sql-script-generator/README.md

 Children | An empty collection
 Ordinal | Ordinal number (1 based)
-IsCaseSensitive | Is using case sensitive collation IsIdentity | True if it is the table's identity column IsNullable | True if nullable
+IsCaseSensitive | Is using case sensitive collation IsComputed | True if the column is computed
+IsIdentity | True if it is the table's identity column IsNullable | True if nullable
 SqlType | English description of the column type